Simon-Cao-Git/npjuc-bilayer-graphene-synapse/fig-2c-single-point/README.md

 ## Methods Overview

-- Calculation types are single-point energies
+- Calculation types are single-point energies.
-- All 3 cases are minimized with a force threshold of 0.01 eV/Å
+- All 3 cases are minimized with a force threshold of 0.01 eV/Å.